International Development BA (Hons)

 Modules currently being studied

-- Introduction To Development Studies: Policy & Practice
+- Introduction to Development Studies: Policy & Practice – 20 credits

-- Performing Like A Pro: Skills For Academic And Professional Success
+- Performing Like a Pro: Skills for Professional & Academic Success (ID) – 40 credits

 There are no optional modules in this year.